Lenox Hill Neighborhood House: Older adult services

 The Neighborhood House's Older Adult Services Department serves more than 10,000 seniors throughout Manhattan each year.
 The majority of these older adults are low-income individuals on fixed incomes.

 The Teaching Kitchen® at Lenox Hill Neighborhood House

 The Teaching Kitchen is a training and technical assistance program to help nonprofit organizations to convert their food services to a farm-to-institution model by serving more fresh, healthy and local food—without raising costs.
 The Teaching Kitchen has trained more than 300 nonprofit staff from 145 programs serving 12 million meals annually and is free of charge to most nonprofit community-based organizations.

 Visual and performing arts

 The Visual and Performing Arts Department integrates arts instruction including visual art, creative movement, music and drama and performance into most of the Neighborhood House's programs.

 Volunteer program

-Lenox Hill Neighborhood House has over 1,100 active volunteers who provide support to their programs and operations.
+Lenox Hill Neighborhood House has more than 1,100 active volunteers who provide support to their programs and operations.